cubiq/vanilla-docs/docs/developers/framework/database.html.md

 ### Structure

 Vanilla allows you to define database structures in code.
-Use the `Gdn::database()->structure()` object.
+Use the `Gdn::structure()` method to use this object.
 Here we'll look at part of the definition of the User table as an example:

 ```
-Gdn::database()->structure()
+Gdn::structure()
    ->primaryKey('UserID')
    ->column('Name', 'varchar(50)', FALSE, 'key')
    ->column('Password', 'varbinary(100)')